bonitasoft/bonita-doc/md/draw-bpmn-diagram.md

 **Default flow** means that the transition will be activated only if all other conditions configured on the gateway outgoing transitions are _false_ (boolean value).
 :::

-We need to configure the condition on the transition from the gateway to the _Deal with unsatisfied customer_ task:
+Configure the condition on the transition from the gateway to the _Deal with unsatisfied customer_ task:
 1. Select the transition going into the task _Deal with unsatisfied customer_
 1. Name the transition _Bad_
 1. Go in **General > General** tab